apache/cordova-plugin-file/README.md

 It also implements the FileWriter spec :
 [http://dev.w3.org/2009/dap/file-system/file-writer.html](http://dev.w3.org/2009/dap/file-system/file-writer.html)

->*Note* For browser targets, some of the file system APIs are deprecated, but many of the APIs are supported in Cordova for the non-browser platforms listed in the _Supported Platforms_ list (see below).
+>*Note* For Cordova clients that run in native WebViews (for example, iOS and Android) or as native apps (Windows), many of the W3C APIs FileSystem are supported.
+This is true for the platforms listed in the _Supported Platforms_ list except the Browser platform.
+On the Browser platform, many of these APIs are deprecated.

-For usage, please refer to the sample section at the end of this article.
+For usage, please refer to the [sample section](#sample) at the end of this article.
 For additional examples (browser focused), see the HTML5 Rocks' [FileSystem article.](http://www.html5rocks.com/en/tutorials/file/filesystem/)

 For an overview of other storage options, refer to Cordova's [storage guide](http://cordova.apache.org/docs/en/edge/cordova_storage_storage.md.html).